Index With the HTMLContentInBodyWithRequestsProcessor

 Open the Content Editor and select a template for which you want to enable the Preview feature.

-When you expand the desired template, you will see a sub item named
+When you expand the desired template, you’ll see a sub item named

 __Standard Values.
 Select it.